SD2E/api-user-guide/docs/data_management.md

 drwx------  username  4096  15:49  .
 ```

+*Tip: if you set `data-tacc-work-username` as your default system, then you
+do not need to provide it on the command line.
+More info [here](systems_basics.md).*

 <br>
 #### Uploading and downloading via the CLI

-Upload a file from your local system to the storage system with:
+Upload a file from your local system to the STORAGE system with:
 ```
 % touch my_local_file.txt
 % files-upload -S data-tacc-work-username -F my_local_file.txt /sd2e-data/